 All applicant organizations and their designees must register in the eApp.
 To register for the first time, click the "CREATE ACCOUNT" button on the "Home Page" and follow the instructions.
 All newly created accounts default to the "Grant Preparer" role.
-The Program Director must send an email request to SongBrown@oshpd.ca.gov for OSHPD to assign their account the "Program Director" role.
+The Program Director must send an email request to SongBrown@oshpd.ca.gov for OSHPD to assign their account to the "Program Director" role.
 Only accounts designated as "Program Director" may initiate and submit applications.
-Once designated as a "Program Director," you may begin an application by clicking "Apply Here" at the top of the eApp page.
+Once designated as a "Program Director", you may initiate an application by clicking "Apply Here" at the top of the eApp page.

-The Program Director has administrative rights to grant other individuals access to edit the application.
-To assign other grant preparers access to edit your Song-Brown application, navigate to your Profile and click "Assign Other Users" on the left-hand column.
+The Program Director has administrative rights to grant other individuals' access to edit the application as a Grant Preparer.
+To assign other grant preparers access to edit your Song-Brown application, navigate to your Profile, and click "Assign Other Users" on the left-hand column.
 Only Program Directors and registered grant preparers have access to the application.